TChristensenDrumz/Weather-Report/README.md

 <hr>

 ### Local Storage
-Whenever you add a city to your
+Whenever you add a city to your dashboard, it will be saved to local storage along with the rest of your cities.
+Whenever you reload the page, all your saved cities will be displayed along with the weather forcast of the last city you viewed.

 ## Credits